sunnyjain1/HTTP-TO-MQTT/README.md

 ## http_to_mqtt

-Plugin to convert Mqtt request to Http request written in Erlang.
+Server which convert HTTP request to MQTT request written in Erlang.

 ## Prerequisites